Timber trade threatens Russia protest leader

 Gennady Gudkov, a protest leader and opposition Just Russia member of Russia’s lower house of parliament, is also under investigation over his business interests.

-Alexander Lebedev, a billionaire businessman who co-owns a campaigning newspaper that has criticized the Kremlin, says he is considering pulling out of business in Russia because of pressure from the federal security services.
+Alexander Lebedev, a billionaire businessman who co-owns a campaigning newspaper that has criticised the Kremlin, says he is considering pulling out of business in Russia because of pressure from the federal security services.

 “It cannot be considered a crackdown,” Putin’s spokesman, Dmitry Peskov, said of the recent moves by the Kremlin.